STAM-NDSU/UnderstandingTestDeletion/README.md

 ## Contents

-The repository is divided into two groups:
+The repository is divided into three groups:

 - [**deltestbench**](/deltestbench/) : This section is dedicated to identifying test deletion commits and deleted tests.
 Contains input, configuration, artifacts, and scripts necessary for this purpose.

 - [**FAST**](/FAST/) : This section focuses on evaluating the effectiveness of FAST-R approaches in identifying developer deleted tests.
 Includes input, configuration, artifacts, and scripts essential for conducting the evaluation.

+- [**emperical-findings**](/emperical-findings/) : This section contains the emperical findings of our study.

 ## Directory Structure